jollymonsterstudio/Unreal-Series-Player-Character-Part4/README.md

 You can find more details here: http://jollymonsterstudio.com/2018/12/01/unreal-c-tutorial-player-character-series-punch-part-4-sounds/

 You can find the associated video tutorial here: https://youtu.be/i8QQdr0Lo_Y

-The master branch of this project is the starter while part3-end is the fininished lesson.

 Hope this helps, Thanks.